Loader gif

 North Carolina Standard Tax Deduction

-Taxpayers in North Carolina that want to itemize deductions on their state return must also itemize deductions on their federal return.
+Taxpayers in North Carolina who want to itemize deductions on their state return must also itemize deductions on their federal return.
 State returns cannot be filed with itemized deductions if they are not also claimed on the federal return.
-Conversely, if a tax filer itemizes deductions on a federal return, he or she can choose to itemize or claim the standard deduction on the state return.
+Conversely, if a tax filer itemizes deductions on a federal return, they can choose to itemize or claim the standard deduction on the state return.

 All filer types can take advantage of the standard deduction.
-Single filers as well as those married filing separately can claim a standard deduction of $10,000.
-Heads of household and individuals married filing jointly can claim a standard deduction of $15,000 and $20,000 respectively.
+In 2023, single filers can claim a standard deduction of $12,750.
+Those married filing jointly can claim a standard deduction of $25,500.
 All filers should complete Form D-400 to claim the standard deduction.

-While calculating your North Carolina tax refund, you must understand that personal exemptions for dependents are not allowed on state returns.
+While calculating your North Carolina tax refund, note that personal exemptions for dependents are not allowed on state returns.

 Where’s My North Carolina State Refund?
 Check Your Filing Status in Every State.